bwright70/Guide-to-Legos/Circles.md

 Alright now we're going to make a rather complicated sketch.

-when making normal legos you just make a single stud and then pattern that out, but through some trial and error I felt that it was ultimately easier to make a set of four studs and pattern those out.
+When making normal legos you just make a single stud and then pattern that out, but through some trial and error I felt that it was ultimately easier to make a set of four studs and pattern those out.

 For future parts the circle gets larger in all directions so the we're going to need several patterns anyway, and on bricks like the [6x6](https://www.bricklink.com/v2/catalog/catalogitem.page?P=11213#T=C), we don't actually want the pattern to fill in a lot of the studs

 <img src="Photos/Circle(2).PNG">

 As you can see from my beautiful drawing.
 Using a normal pattern would fill in those places with the red circles.
 Also because the original stud would be off center but also in the middle.
-All the Patterns would have to be configured with different variables which would get confusing really fast
+All the Patterns would have to be configured with different variables which would get confusing really fast.

 Anyway all that to say we're about to make a weird sketch.